 • Which input impedance setting should I use?

-There are two selections for input impedance; 300R and 1200R.
-The net gain figures are calibrated in the 1200R setting and most microphones will interface best in this setting.
-The 300R setting is very low input impedance and will give a slightly altered frequency response depending on the microphone’s source impedance in conjunction with the 652’s input transformer.
-There is also about +4dB of extra gain in the 300R setting that may or may not be offset by impedance mis-matching.
-It’s recommended that you try both settings with each microphone to find the best flavour and sound for you.
+There are two choices for input impedance: 300R and 1200R.
+Most microphones will interface best in the 1200R setting.
+The 300R setting is a low input impedance and will give a slightly altered frequency response depending on the microphone’s source impedance in conjunction with the 652’s input transformer.
+It is recommended that you try both settings with each microphone to find the best sound for you.

-• What makes the 652 different from other tube-based preamplifiers on the market?
+• What makes the 652 different from other tube preamplifiers on the market?

-Many manufacturers try to get the lowest datasheet numbers with low distortion at large output levels.
-Why must they design tube preamps to be so clean and sterile?
-The idea of the 652 is to take the sonic warmth of vintage vacuum tube preamplifiers (soft asymmetrical clipping and transformer saturation) and combine it with the best qualities of solid-state preamplifiers (very low noise, wide gain-bandwidth product, calibrated gain figures, low impedance output buffer) for that harmonically-rich character at more useable output levels.
+Many manufacturers aim for low distortion at large output levels.
+The idea of the 652 is to take the sonic warmth of vintage vacuum tube preamplifiers (soft asymmetrical clipping and transformer saturation) and combine it with the best qualities of solid-state preamplifiers (low noise, wide gain-bandwidth product, low impedance output buffer) for getting that harmonically-rich character in a modern studio environment.

-Many professional audio preamplifiers strive for the lowest possible distortion at output levels of +26dBu or greater, all while remaining relatively clean.
-Traverse Analogue does not desire to conform to these standards, and this is exactly what we don’t want in the 652!
-In fact, some manufacturers are now offering -6dB or similar level output jacks specifically so we can drive the preamplifier circuitry for more analogue character and harmonic content.
+In fact, some manufacturers are now offering -6 dB or similar level outputs specifically so we can drive the preamplifier circuitry for more analogue character.
 Modern converters and audio interfaces can be driven into overload trying to achieve this sound.
-Therefore, the 652 was designed for achieving both copious amounts asymmetrical tube clipping and output transformer saturation at lower output levels.
-But don’t just take our word for it, try it for yourself and hear the difference!
+Therefore, the 652 was designed for both copious amounts asymmetrical tube clipping and transformer saturation at lower output levels.

 • How can I try a 652 and hear it for myself?